Brian Kelsey

 Brian Kelsey (born December 22, 1977) is an American politician and former member of the Tennessee State Senate.
 A member of the Republican party, he was elected to represent District 31, which encompassed the following parts of Shelby County: Cordova, East Memphis, and Germantown.

 In November 2022, Kelsey pleaded guilty to violating two federal campaign finance laws in connection with his failed 2016 congressional campaign.
-Kelsey was pardoned by President Donald J. Trump on March 12, 2025.
+Kelsey was pardoned by President Donald Trump on March 12, 2025.

 Early life and education

 Kelsey was born in 1977.
 He attended prekindergarten through high school on scholarship at private schools and graduated with a Bachelor of Arts degree with honors from the University of North Carolina at Chapel Hill.
 He earned his J.D. from Georgetown University.